 Forensics Training and Technical Assistance Program

-The Training and Assistance (TTA) program is a competitive grant program launched in FY2022 by BJA to support and enhance program outcomes of BJA's various forensic programs through a range of TTA services, including:
+The Forensic Training and Technical Assistance (TTA) program is a competitive grant program launched in FY2022 by BJA to support and enhance program outcomes of BJA's various forensic programs through a range of TTA services, including:

 RTI International administers BJA’s Forensics TTA program, leading a multi-disciplinary team composed of researchers, former practitioners, and professionals with expertise supporting criminal justice outcomes through the creation and delivery of TTA resources for the forensics and criminal justice communities.
 Forensics TTA, in consultation with BJA, utilizes SMEs, an Advisory Board, and program communication strategies to address grantee TTA needs and respond to emerging priorities.
 The Forensics TTA model is designed to assist BJA grantees with establishing a multi-disciplinary approach to case resolution.